usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

       ]
    }

-This mapping structure indicates that the keys of the mapping should always be strings, and the values of the mapping should always be integers.
+and indicates that the mapping keys should always be strings and the values should always be integers.

 Unions